"And be ye kind one to another... Ephesians 4:32"

 Love is patient; love is kind; love is not envious or boastful or arrogant or rude.
 It does not insist on its own way; it is not irritable or resentful; it does not rejoice in wrongdoing, but rejoices in the truth.
 It bears all things, believes all things, hopes all things, endures all things.
 Love never ends.

 1 Corinthians 13:4-7 "

-As part of our 2018 resolution to become more Christ-like, we walk through Paul's inspired passage on love.
+As part of our 2019 resolution to become more Christ-like, we continue our walk through Paul's inspired passage on love.
 Paul breaks down for us what Love does, just as Jesus models for us in his actions and teachings how love acts and reacts in the world.